-If you are one of the estimated 50 million Americans who suffers with Chronic Pain, you are aware of just how miserable and life-altering it can be.
+If you are one of the estimated 50 to 100 million Americans who suffers with Chronic Pain, you are aware of just how miserable and life-altering it can be.
 There is not a single area of you life that has remained unaffected.

 Chronic Pain and the inability to live your life and pursue your passions, are making you feel depressed (not the other way around like your doctor may have suggested).
 Recent studies have revealed that the brains of people suffering with Chronic Pain show patterns of atrophy that are virtually indistinguishable from patterns seen in patients with dementia or Alzheimer’s Disease.
 In fact, research from a prominent Canadian university reported that Chronic Pain causes the brain to degenerate at almost 10 times the rate of someone without pain!